|Space Launch Report: SpaceX Falcon Heavy|

 SLC 4E Under Construction with Transporter-Erector at Pad, HIF in Background

 In the end, the SLC 4E inaugural launch was performed by the first Falcon 9 v1.1, the sixth Falcon 9.
 After a five week campaign, the rocket lifted off on September 29, 2013 at 16:00 UTC with Canada's 500 kg Cassiope and with five small cubesats that together weighed about 100 kg, bound toward a planned 300 x 1,500 km x 80 deg orbit.
-The flight was the first for Falcon 9 with a payload fairing, the first powered by Merlin 1D engines, the first use of the new "Octaweb" thrust section, and featured the first attempt to slow the first stage for a reentry and water landing.
+The flight was the first for Falcon 9 with a payload fairing, the first powered by Merlin 1D engines, the first use of the new "Octaweb" thrust section, and featured the first attempt to slow the first stage for a reentry and experimental water landing.

 The attempt was performed by re-igniting three of the first stage engines after staging, about 7 minutes 45 seconds after liftoff.
 This hypersonic reentry burn slowed the stage to reduce reentry heating.
 A second re-ignition of only the center engine also occurred shortly before impact with the Pacific Ocean, but roll rates on the stage quickly exceeded the control ability of the reaction control system.
 The roll rate pushed propellant toward the tank edges, causing the engine to shut down.
 The stage fell, impacted the ocean, and broke into pieces.